0x7FFFFFFFFFFFFFFF/sql-docs/docs/database-engine/configure-windows/adr-cleaner-retry-timeout-configuration-option.md

 ## Examples

-The following example sets the cleaner retry timeout to the default value.
+The following example sets the cleaner retry time-out to the default value.

 ```sql
 EXEC sp_configure 'show advanced options', 1;